Poeschl/Hetzner-MC-Scaler/README.md

 Make sure to have the `stop` command included in you `RCON_CMDS_LAST_DISCONNECT` settings, so that the docker container stops automatically when the last user disconnects.
-Also adjust the `MEMORY` to the amount of memory you have available when the host is at the scaled up mode.

 After starting the docker-compose with `docker compose up -d` for the first time you should check if you can connect successfully and the minecraft server is set up as required.